top of page

 Theodore G. Koven

-Ted Koven: A Visionary for Conservation in Tewksbury
+Ted Koven: A Legacy of Conservation in Tewksbury

-Ted worked with many residents to inform and encourage them to preserve various properties in the community.
-His legacy is honored with a kiosk at the Treanor Preserve, and each year, the Tewksbury Land Trust Ted Koven Conservationist of the Year Award is presented to a community member who embodies his dedication to land preservation.
-Ted Koven’s vision for Tewksbury lives on in every acre preserved, every trail maintained, and every individual inspired by his unwavering commitment to protecting the land for future generations.
+Ted worked with countless residents to encourage land preservation across the township.
+His legacy is honored at the Treanor Preserve and through the annual Tewksbury Land Trust Ted Koven Conservationist of the Year Award, recognizing individuals who carry forward his commitment to protecting open space.
+His vision lives on in every acre preserved and every trail enjoyed by future generations.

 ROSS2091 1.png